Step 1: Establish a process to identify children and youth with asthma.

 Have a completed Asthma Management Plan form for each child/youth with asthma with you, and provide easy access to it for other staff and volunteers.
 Also, have older participants keep a copy with them in their bag.
 This form outlines the steps for handling worsening asthma and when to seek urgent medical attention.

 Know how to handle worsening asthma or an asthma flare-up.
-(Review the Ontario Lung Association’s poster, Managing Asthma Attacks, in Appendix 3.)
+(Review Lung Health Foundation's What to do in the event of an Asthma Attack poster)

 - Do not leave a participant having an asthma attack alone.

-- Never encourage a child who has any asthma symptoms (e.g., coughing, shortness of breath, wheezing, chest tightness) to continue the activity.
+- Never encourage a child who has any asthma symptoms (For example, coughing, shortness of breath, wheezing, chest tightness) to continue the activity.